malmakova-na/PaintYourFace/README.md

 # PaintYourFace
 In this application you can paint your face in real time
+## Demo
+You can try the demo version of the app [here](https://paint-your-face-5jm18innm-malmakova-na.vercel.app/)
 ## How to use
 You need to draw a picture using a graphic editor.
 Then save it by clicking the appropriate button.
 Click on this image in the gallery, it will be superimposed as a mask.
 ## Functionality